usecakework/cakework/examples/examples/python/hello_world/README.md

 # note: Example only works for Python at the moment

-Download the sahalectl cli # TODO add instructions
+Download the cakeworkctl cli # TODO add instructions `cd cakework-examples/examples/python/hello_world`
-`cd sahale-examples/examples/python/hello_world`

 Modify `register_activity.py` so that you pass in your user id, app name, and activity name. # TODO: make it so that you don't need to pass in the user id, app name, and activity name via both the cli as well as via code.